PennyLaneAI/catalyst/doc/dev/custom_devices.rst

         quantum_control = false
         # If the device supports mid circuit measurements natively
         mid_circuit_measurement = true

+        # This field is currently unchecked but it is reserved for the purpose of
-        # If the device supports dynamic qubit allocation/deallocation
+        # determining if the device supports dynamic qubit allocation/deallocation.
         dynamic_qubit_management = false